UCLA Library Copyright Policy on In-Library Reserves

 In accepting copies for reserves, the UCLA Library assumes that any copies submitted for reserve have been made in compliance with UC Policy and Guidelines on the Reproduction of Copyrighted Materials for Teaching and Research (April 1986)(opens in a new tab).

-The Academic Publishing Service (APS) (A-level Ackerman Union, 310.825.2831) is available to assist faculty with the production of syllabi containing required reading assignments.
-APS secures permission to reproduce copyrighted material and sells the syllabus to students on a cost-recovery basis.
+The ASUCLA Bookstore (A-level Ackerman Union, (310) 206-0775) is available to assist faculty with the production of custom course readers(opens in a new tab) containing required reading assignments.
+The bookstore secures permission to reproduce copyrighted material as necessary, and sells the course reader to students on a cost-recovery basis.
 Faculty who make the same reading assignments repeatedly are encouraged to utilize this service.